Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Map/AccessLoadStatus/readme.md

 ## How to use the sample

-Click on the button to reload the map.
-The load status of the map will be displayed on screen.
+The load status of the map will be displayed as the sample loads.

 ## How it works